wp-plugins/squirrly-seo/readme.txt

 8. Then click "Write a New Post with Squirrly Seo".
 9. Done.
 Start getting Excellent SEO on wordpress

-Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!
+Type a keyword to the right of the screen and start using Squirrly Seo.
+Enjoy!

 == Screenshots ==
 1. Wordpress Seo by Squirrly - Optimize your article with SEO Live Assistant